david-abell/signed-post-contact-form/README.md

 ## Frontend testing

-Replace the form element with `id=urlinput`'s `action URL` in `presigned-post.html` in the `frontend` directory with the one from the deployed backend console output.
+Replace the form element with `id=urlinput`'s `action URL` in `presigned-post.html` in the `frontend` directory with the url from the deployed backend console output.